zohrehrazavi/SWE-578/README.md

 # Hate Speech Detection in Social Media - SWE 578

 ## 📌 Project Overview
-This project aims to develop a **hate speech detection** system for social media using machine learning and natural language processing (NLP).
+This project aims to develop a **hate speech detection** system for social media

 ## 📅 Milestones & Deliverables